Yukon Community Pilot – Open work permits (R205(a) - A75) – International Mobility Program

 Employer eligibility

-The Yukon will provide a nomination to a foreign national with 2 to 3 part-time job offers from up to 3 employers ensuring the foreign national will accumulate 1,560 hours in a single year (equivalent to annual full-time work).
+Yukon must provide a nomination to a foreign national with 2 to 3 part-time job offers from up to 3 employers, ensuring the foreign national will accumulate 1,560 hours in a single year (equivalent to annual full-time work).

-If an employer should leave the agreement because they can no longer provide adequate work, the Yukon will help the foreign national to find new employment to maintain full-time, year-round work.
+If an employer should leave the agreement because they can no longer provide adequate work, Yukon must help the foreign national to find new employment to maintain full-time, year-round work.

 Foreign worker eligibility